 People have starved to death because of the austerity measures Osborne implemented.
 Child poverty has increased exponentially as a result of the coalition’s policies — which are still having an impact now — and is currently at its highest rate since 2010.
 Around a third of children in the UK are classified as poor and one in five parents say they struggle to feed their children.

 Food banks are — unfortunately— necessary, practical things right now, but they are also political.
 Under the coalition government, at least one independent food bank closed in protest over politicians using its existence as an excuse not to help hungry benefits claimants.
 On a larger scale, the coalition government peddled manipulative lines about the ‘big society’ to try and justify backing out of its responsibility to help people, instead shifting the burden on to charities.

 It is shamelessly hypocritical for Osborne and his paper to gain positive publicity through a charity push that is only necessary because of policies he implemented.
 He should be called out on it.

 A few thousand pounds is nothing but a tiny plaster on a deep wound.
 Supporting depoliticised charity drives like the Evening Standard’s telethon isn’t really helpful.
 Better funded food banks sustained by public donations are not a solution to the crisis austerity has caused.
 We need politicians to make bigger changes so that we don’t need food banks at all.
 Validating Tories whose policies have destroyed lives will only help entrench their pernicious ideology, which could stop real political change from happening.

 Charlotte England is a freelance journalist and writer at Left Foot Forward.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.